Transforming Luxury Into Legacy: Why ‘Timeless’ Is Always Our Goal

 - Fender – Fender has a rich history of innovation and introducing groundbreaking designs that have had a significant impact on the music industry (as well as art, photography, culture and fashion) and have largely remained unchanged for decades.
 They’ve always cultivated a strong community of musicians, fans and collectors who are drawn to the craft and sentiment of Fender’s core brand.

 - Hennessy – One of the oldest and most respected cognac houses in the world, Hennessy 250 years have been saturated with innovation, celebration and influence.
 Steeped in tradition yet pioneering in their techniques, the brand has maintained a quality and expertise in the industry, punctuated by an intense impact on the cultural fabric, collaborating with artists, designers and musicians for years to come.

-Aware of how under-analysed and under-verbalised the nuances of timeless branding are and on a mission to reframe the term “luxury” to properly reflect the modern market, last year we launched our podcast What The Luxe as a space to probe deeper into the sector with a lineup of industry leaders and luminaries.
+Aware of how under-analysed and under-verbalised the nuances of timeless branding are, last year we launched our podcast What The Luxe as a space to probe deeper into the sector with a lineup of industry leaders and luminaries.

-Hosted by Matter Of Form CEO Anant Sharma, COO Fred Moore and the occasional guest interviewer, we’re well into our second series – continuing to redefine luxury, understand the new high-net-worth consumer and pursue timeless legacies for brands across every vertical.
+Hosted by Matter Of Form CEO Anant Sharma, COO Fred Moore and the occasional guest interviewer, we've welcomed multiple visionaries from world-leading brands in our mission to redefine luxury, understand the new affluent consumer and pursue timeless legacies for brands across every vertical.

 You can listen to every episode now wherever you get your podcasts.

 And if you’re a driving force in a forward-thinking business or at the helm of a heritage brand wanting to revisit and refine your positioning, spirit, product or experience, spend some time with one of our consultants and outline what’s next.
 You can find them at firstname.lastname@example.org.